cookpete/react-player/README.md

 [![Test Coverage](https://img.shields.io/codecov/c/github/cookpete/react-player.svg)](https://codecov.io/gh/CookPete/react-player)
 [![Donate](https://img.shields.io/badge/donate-PayPal-blue.svg)](https://paypal.me/ckpt)

-A react component for playing a variety of URLs, including file paths, YouTube, Facebook, Twitch, SoundCloud, Streamable, Vidme, Vimeo, Wistia and DailyMotion.
+A react component for playing a variety of URLs, including file paths, YouTube, Facebook, Twitch, SoundCloud, Streamable, Vimeo, Wistia and DailyMotion.

 The component parses a URL and loads in the appropriate markup and external SDKs to play media from [various sources](#supported-media).
 [Props](#props) can be passed in to control playback and react to events such as buffering or media ending.

 ### Polyfills

 * If you are using `npm` and need to support [browsers without `Promise`](http://caniuse.com/#feat=promises) you will need a [`Promise` polyfill](https://github.com/stefanpenner/es6-promise).
-* To support `Vidme` videos you will need a [`fetch` polyfill](https://github.com/github/fetch) for [browsers without `fetch`](http://caniuse.com/#feat=fetch)
 * To support IE11 you will need to use [`babel-polyfill`](https://babeljs.io/docs/usage/polyfill) or a similar ES2015+ polyfill.

 ### Usage